pflarue/ardop/docs/Host Interface Commands.md

 Enables/disables monitoring of FEC or ARQ Data Frames, ID frames, or Connect request in disconnected ARQ state.

 Does this make that data avaliable to a host application?
-I think funcationality confusion around this is why RX0 was implemented.
+I think funcationality confusion around this is why RXO was implemented.

 - Mode: ANY
 - Arguments: None, `TRUE`or `FALSE`